Advanced Study Program

 Can I pay my own tuition?

-Fellows can sponsor themselves and pay their own tuition.
+Fellows can pay their own tuition.
 However, verification of funds must be presented with the application.
-Payment is due prior to registration day.
+Payment of tuition is due prior to the start of classes.

 Does MIT accept credit card payments?